PJWalker/daggerheart/content/Character Options/Classes/Bard/Wordsmith.md

 # Mastery Feature

 ***Epic Poetry:*** Your Rally Die increases to a d10.
 Additionally, when you Help an Ally, you can narrate the moment as if you were writing the tale of their heroism in a memoir.
-When you do, roll a d10 as your advantage die.
+When you do, roll  `dice:1d10` as your advantage die.